 Additionally, through the National Press Club’s preferred partnership with global news distribution service PR Newswire (www.prnewswire.com), we can help you communicate timely news and information to the media and online communities about your organization’s activities.
 For details and options, please contact our Events Team.

 Please know we stand ready to help you in every way we can.
-Our current plan to resume full live event operations by April 28, 2020, though we will continue to monitor the situation and reassess this plan as necessary and appropriate.
 We appreciate your patience and understanding as we work through these unusual circumstances, and we look forward to working with you again soon.